ipshel/TarifitKeyboardMacOS/README.md

 ####  Option 2: Manual Copy

 If you prefer to copy the file manually:
-1. Downlaoad `Tarifit.bundle` directly from [here](https://github.com/ipshel/TarifitKeyboardMacOS/raw/main/Tarifit.bundle).
+1. Downlaoad `Tarifit.bundle.zip` directly from [here](https://github.com/ipshel/TarifitKeyboardMacOS/raw/main/Tarifit.bundle.zip).
+2. Extract the zip file in order to get `Tarifit.bundle`.
-2. Open Finder and locate `Tarifit.bundle` file.
+3. Open Finder and locate `Tarifit.bundle` file.
-3. Manually copy `Tarifit.bundle` to one of the following directories:
+4. Manually copy `Tarifit.bundle` to one of the following directories:
     - For local use:
     `/Users/<yourname>/Library/Keyboard\ Layouts/`
     - For system-wide use: